 When my first child was in Kindergarten I started to realize what keeping all of her artwork and school work would mean.
-And any mother who has had a child go through school knows it, too.
+Any mother who has had a child go through school knows it, too.
 It means piles and piles of paper.

 It’s paper that means something, certainly, but I am a minimalist at heart and it is tough for me to hold on to all of it without feeling overwhelmed.
 Now that my first child is a junior in high school I know even better—I would probably need an entire extra room to hold all of the wonderful art and amazing writing my children have created over the years.